Unified Communications: A Guide for Small Businesses

 How Unified Communications Works

 UC solutions are either deployed on-site or in the cloud.
-On-premise implementation requires working with a vendor who provides servers for your UC requirements.
+On-premise implementation requires working with a vendor that provides servers for your UC requirements.
 On the other hand, a cloud-based UC system, also referred to as unified communications as a service (UCaaS), enables users to access real-time communication services through the internet.

 Top Features of Unified Communications

-As more businesses recognize the power of UC solutions in collaboration and connectivity, providers are introducing more features to enhance the efficiency of their platforms.
+Unified communications as a service providers are responding to this by sweetening the pot and adding features.
 When evaluating UC solutions, it’s important to delve deeper into which tools will benefit remote and hybrid teams and reduce the need to use third-party applications.
-To help you decide, here’s a list of the popular types of unified communication features:

 Team Collaboration Tools